New date, same great event!

 Contact Rachel, Fundraising Events Coordinator M: 0436 615 522 E: [email protected]

 During this event filming and photography may take place.
 Please see full details of Notice of Filming.
-Tickets to this event are non-refundable.

 With thanks to our event sponsors…